Flexible Agent Alignment with Goal Inference from Open-Ended Dialog: Goals from Open-ended Dialogue

 \section{Goals from Open-ended Dialogue}

 In this section, we present \emph{GOals from Open-ended Dialogue} \textbf{(GOOD)}, an agent design for solving Open-Universe Assistance Games.
 GOOD achieves three things: (1) proposing a finite list of goal sets that are plausible from the interaction with the human, (2) removing goals that are not relevant, and (3) ranking of these goals for an action agent or planner to act upon.
+Pseudocode for GOOD can be found in Appendix \ref{sec:GOOD_ALGORITHM_PSEUDOCODE_APPENDIX}.

-The key challenge that an OU-AG presents is that there is not a small set of latent states.
+The key challenge that an OU-AG presents is that the space of latent types is large.
 To deal with this, we design inference with two parts.
 First, we track the plausible goals through proposing changes to goals, sampling new goals, and removing goals based on the conversation.
 Once we have a reasonable number of candidate goal sets, the \emph{Inference} step determines a distribution over the candidates.
 Finally, the \emph{Action} module takes actions to accomplish sufficiently likely goals.

 To track plausible sets of goals we leverage a large language model to refine existing goals or propose new ones based on the last round of dialogue.
 It operates based on chunks of dialogue and updates as follows.
 First, it generates new candidate goal sets, based on the existing set of goals and the latest round of dialogue.
-Then, it ranks these hypotheses based on likelihood and removes the least likely sets of goals.
-You can see the prompt we use for generating new candidates in the Technical Appendix.
+The candidate goals proposed may also include plausible goals inferred from what the human has expressed, rather than limited to strict summaries from previous conversation.
+It then ranks these hypotheses based on likelihood and removes the least likely sets of goals.

 To rank the goals, we consider two designs.
-The first is simply to prompt an LLM to select the most likely from the list.
+The first, GOOD with prompt inference, is simply to prompt an LLM to select the most likely from the list.
 Each goal set is prompted with a LLM to determine whether it should be removed.
-The most likely set of goals is given to the action module, especially in the o4-mini experiments.
+The most likely set of goals is given to the action module.